 - 3.3.
 All staff members, governors, volunteers, and external providers know how to recognise signs and symptoms of abuse, how to respond to students who disclose abuse and what to do if they are concerned about a child. - 3.4.
 Our college acknowledges the need to treat everyone equally, with fairness, dignity, and respect.
 Any discriminatory behaviours are challenged, and children are supported to understand how to treat others with respect.
 We also have a statutory duty to report and record any of the above incidents. - 3.5.
-Our college and Governing body takes all reasonable action to limit children's exposure to the risks from the school's or college's IT system and ensure our college has appropriate filters and monitoring systems in place and regularly review their effectiveness.
+The school and governing body takes all reasonable action to limit children's exposure to the risks from the school's IT system and ensure the school has appropriate filters and monitoring systems in place and regularly review their effectiveness in line with national expectations.